manastalukdar/manastalukdar.github.io/website/pages/about/recruiters.md

  https://opensource.org/licenses/MIT
 -->

+Note: Not looking for any new opportunity at this time.

 ### What I bring to the table?

 - Over 16 years of industry experience in established companies as well as startups.